The Top 10 best beaches in Japan 日本のベストビーチ

 Chirihama Nagisa Driveway, Noto Peninsula

 Japan is surrounded by the sea, and as a result the country is dotted with beautiful beaches.
-White sand, crystal clear waters and magnificent scenery... discover some ideal beaches for a seaside getaway.
+White sand, crystal clear waters and magnificent scenery.
+Discover the most beautiful beaches in the country!

 - Jodogahama Beach (Iwate prefecture)